 True Bypass: Yes

-Power Supply: 4 AA batteries
+Power Supply: 9V

-Build Quality and Durability: Mostly plastic, solid for price
+Build Quality and Durability: sturdy metal casing

 Darkglass Microtubes B7K V2 Bass Preamp Pedal for Electric Bass w/Overdrive, 4-band EQ, and Balanced XLR Output